-Nyepi is an important Hindu holiday in Bali one that is usually referred to as the ‘Day of Silence’.
+Nyepi is an important Hindu holiday in Bali, usually called the ‘Day of Silence’.
 It is held at the start of the Balinese year, usually around March or April.

-Nyepi Public Holiday Dates in Bali 2018, What’s Open & Things to do
+Nyepi 2024, Public Holiday Dates in Bali, What’s Open & Things to do

-This explains why, during the Balinese New Year celebrations, the locals will not work, travel or entertain.
-It is the reason why visitors in Bali during this time will encounter deserted streets, empty entertainment venues and quiet neighbourhoods.
+This explains why the locals will not work, travel or entertain during the Balinese New Year celebrations.
+It is why visitors in Bali during this time will encounter deserted streets, empty entertainment venues and quiet neighbourhoods.

-The evening before Nyepi, you may find a parade through the streets of Bali with locals carrying large Ogoh Ogoh statue.
+The evening before Nyepi, you may find a parade through the streets of Bali with locals carrying large Ogoh-Ogoh statues.

-When planning for your holiday around this period, take note that there is very little activity outside your hotel, on the beaches and the streets.
-Shops will be closed and even Denpasar Airport remains closed all day.
+When planning your holiday around this period, note that there is very little activity outside your hotel, on the beaches and on the streets.
+Shops will be closed, and even Denpasar Airport will remain closed all day.
 Only emergency operations for life-saving and expectant women are carried out.